Characters appearing in The Grand Budapest Hotel.

 - Small Role, Big Impact: Her death at the beginning set all the events of the film after it happened that she wrote a second will so that M. Gustave would be the heir of her fortune instead of her selfish and ambitious son or any possible family member.

 - Token Good Teammate: Of the Desgoffe-und-Taxis.
 In her short time seen, she fears what may happen to her at the hands of her own family trying to get her fortune, and leaves it all to Gustave.

 Dmitri Desgoffe und Taxis

 Played by: Adrien Brody

 The late Madame D.'s ambitious son.
-He wants to inherit his mother's fortune but it's stopped by an unexpected force in the shape of a second will that would make M. Gustave H. the benefiter...
-And Dmitri cannot allow that to happen.
+He wants to inherit his mother's fortune but his efforts are stopped by an unexpected force in the shape of a second will that would make M. Gustave H. the benefiter...and Dmitri won't allow that to happen.

 - Big Bad: He wants to inherit his mother's fortune and does everything to stop Gustave to achieve it, including making him the main suspect of his mother's assassination or killing the lawyer in charge of the inheritance.